Threaded Rod For Custom Bolts

 U-Bolt Shapes

 As an option, consider making the U-Bolt not a U at all.
-If there’s room, leave the all-thread straight, and use a cross bar for the end of the U. This preserves the strength of everything all around, and you can make the end plates as thick as needed.
+If there is room in your application, leave the all-thread straight, and use a cross bar for the end of the U. This preserves the strength of everything all around, and you can make the end plate as thick as needed.

 All-Thread U-Bolt Substitute